daily-co/react-native-daily-js/README.md

 > If your project uses [Expo](https://expo.dev/), use the [`config-plugin-rn-daily-js` configuration package](https://www.npmjs.com/package/@daily-co/config-plugin-rn-daily-js) instead of the following steps.

+## React Native New Architecture Support

+This library supports React Native's new architecture (TurboModules) starting from version X.Y.Z.
+If you're using React Native with the new architecture enabled (such as Expo v52+), the library will automatically use TurboModules for better performance and reliability.

+No additional configuration is required to use this library with the new architecture.

 ### iOS

 Update the `platform` in your `Podfile`, since `@daily-co/react-native-webrtc` only works on iOS 12 and above: